stackrole/css-grid-utility/README.md

 | # of Columns | 3 |
 | Grid Gap | 2rem |

-If you like this utility, Feel free to use it in your project.
+If you like this utility library, Feel free to use it in your project.
 Happy to recieve feedback and contributions ofcourse :)